Average non-vanishing of Dirichlet $L$-functions at the central point: Acknowledgments

 \section{Acknowledgments}

 The author thanks Kevin Ford and George Shakan for helpful comments on earlier drafts of this work.
+The author also thanks the anonymous referee for helpful comments.
 The author was supported in this work by NSF grant DMS-1501982, and is grateful to Kevin Ford for financial support.